enield/filmpalettes/README.md

 # filmpalettes

 ## Goal of Package
-The goal is to create a package similar to the \href{https://github.com/karthik/wesanderson} {wesanderson package}. where you can give your plots a colour theme inspired by film palettes.
+The goal is to create a package similar to the wesanderson package (https://github.com/karthik/wesanderson), where you can give your plots a colour theme inspired by film palettes.

 Film Palettes
 -------------

-There are a handful of colour palettes inspired by famous films movies all derived from this Esquire article: .
+There are a handful of colour palettes inspired by famous films movies all derived from this Esquire article: http://www.esquire.com/style/news/g2760/color-palettes-iconic-films/.

 Here are all the availble palettes: